 Here is a really cool trick for knowing the color egg a chicken lays.
 Unless the chicken lays green or blue, you can often tell egg color from the color of the chicken’s ear.
 Spryro’s ears are red, which indicates she lays a brown egg.
 Lucy’s ears are white, which indicates she lays a white egg.

 Do chickens that lay colored eggs always lay eggs in the same color, or do the egg hues vary as the chicken ages?

 Will they change color?
 No. If you bought an Easter Egger and it laid a brown egg, it won’t turn blue or green.
 It will always be brown.
 The saturation of the color will change, though.
 At the beginning of a laying cycle, the color is often darker.
 This cycle can begin with laying or following a molt.
 Towards the end of the laying cycle, color may become softer and more muted.

 Do different colored eggs have different flavors (like honey from bees is affected by their pollen source)?

-A few of my customers would say yes, but in my experience the color has no bearing on flavor.
+A few of my customers would say yes, but in my experience, the color has no bearing on flavor.
 I guess this one comes down to the individual.
 Some people may have stronger taste buds that pick up on flavor differences.
-There is no reason for the change in flavor since shell is not the part you are consuming, unlike honey where the pollen is converted and consumed.
+There is no reason for the change in flavor since the shell is not the part you are consuming, unlike honey, where the pollen is converted and consumed.

 What makes yolks darker in some eggs?

 A varied and healthy diet makes for a nice dark yolk.
 That is one of the staggering differences between store-bought eggs and farm eggs.
-The orange yolk can be startling when you crack open your first farm fresh egg.
-Don’t worry, it’s a sign of a healthy, happy hen.
+The orange yolk can be startling when you crack open your first farm-fresh egg.
+Don’t worry; it signifies a healthy, happy hen.